Soniaremacha/Videogame_Sales_2024/README.md

       - *Top publishers*: User will see a generated race chart of the publishers that launched more videogames for the current year.

   - **Map**: Generated world map that shows all sales recorded regionally until 2024.

+## 🌐 Web page

+You can explore this data visualization without any installation [here]( https://soniaremacha.shinyapps.io/Videogame_Sales_2024/).

 ## 🧰 Built With